postolache-andreea-miruna/SnakeGameRobotics/README.md

 <details><summary><h2>🐛 Bug 🐛</h2></summary><br/>

-Sometimes when the plyer takes an action with the joystick (up/down/left/right/press) it will not work at first try.
+Sometimes when the player takes an action with the joystick (up/down/left/right/press) it will not work at first try.
 </details>